Transfer a customer's Azure subscriptions to a different partner

 - In the Partner Center menu, select Customers.

-- In the customer menu, select Service management.
+- In the customer detail menu, select Service management.

-- Under Microsoft Azure, click the link to go to the Microsoft Azure Management Portal.
+- Under Microsoft Azure, select Microsoft Azure Management Portal.

 Transferring a previous Azure offer subscription without converting it to the Azure plan